 Railway Empire 2 has been around for more than one year now, and while the overall initial reception was solid, veteran players were rapidly asking for content that made it as beefy as the original game during its final stretch.
-Substantial DLC packs take some time to develop, but by late 2024, we can confidently say Railway Empire 2 packs a lot thanks to its post-launch content drops.
+Substantial DLC packs take some time to develop, but by early 2025, we can confidently say Railway Empire 2 packs a lot thanks to its post-launch content drops.

 Still, as usual with ambitious paid DLC plans, some packs might be better than others, so players that aren’t looking to grab all of them need to prioritize.
 To better guide aspiring tycoons, we’ve put together a buying guide that details what every DLC has to offer while also giving our unfiltered opinion.

-3. Journey to the East
+4. Journey to the East

 Journey to the East was released in early 2024 as the first DLC for Railway Empire 2.
 The premise is quite enticing, especially for history buffs: connecting several big European capitals to the Ottoman Empire.
 However, it felt quite limited and half-baked in a number of key areas.